bthda/academic_website_code2020/content/project/ses-stereotypes/index.md

 slides: example
 ---

-In order to study SES stereotyping in a diverse population, I recently completed the first CMORR study with an online community sample.
-In this work, funded by a grant I received from Oregon Consumer Justice, I recruited participants (N = 303) from Prolific.
-People from across the US told each other about a negative consumer experience before providing judgments about their partner’s SES and personality, their interest in affiliating with their partner, and the credibility of their partner’s consumer complaint.
-I am currently conducting the preregistered analyses with this data and look forward to reporting what SES-based stereotyping looks like in a diverse population.
-Moreover, the results from this study will test the hypothesis that perceptions of SES are associated with social decisions that have important consequences for reifying group boundaries and perpetuating inequality.
+*Interpersonal stereotypes* are the association between perceptions of an individual's: a) position in a social hierarchy, b) group membership, or c) identity, and biased impressions of their personality traits.

+In the first study of interpersonal stereotypes, I investigated how socioeconomic status (SES) biases impressions of individual's personality traits and in turn influences decisions about social affiliation and consumer credibility.
+We recruited 297 people from across the United states to interact one on one with up to five other participants via video chat.
+They shared stories about a negative consumer experience, discussed them, and then made personality and social judgement about each other.
+The results of this study show: 1.
+People accurately perceive others' SES; 2.
+Perceptions of SES are associated with interpersonal stereotypes (in all 12 traits we measured) that universally favored people with higher SES.
+3. SES indirectly effects affiliation interest, and consumer sympathy and credibility through interpersonal stereotypes.